UK royals absorb shock of revealing Harry, Meghan interview - WTMJ

 “For the family, they very much have this mentality of ‘This is just how it is, this is how it’s meant to be, you can’t change it, we’ve all been through it,’” Harry said.

-The couple had faced severe criticism in the United Kingdom during the run-up to the interview.
-Prince Philip, Harry’s 99-year-old grandfather, is in a London hospital after recovering from a heart procedure, and critics saw the decision to go forward as being a burden on the queen — even though, CBS, rather that Harry and Meghan, dictated the timing of the broadcast.
+The couple had faced severe criticism in the United Kingdom before the interview.
+Prince Philip, 99, is in a London hospital after recovering from a heart procedure, and critics saw the decision to go forward as being a burden on the queen — even though CBS, rather than Harry and Meghan, dictated the timing of the broadcast.

 In the United States, sympathy for the couple poured in after the interview.
-It will be shown later Monday in Britain, where some see Meghan and Harry as a couple who put personal happiness ahead of public duty.
+Britain could be less forgiving, since some see the pair as putting personal happiness ahead of public duty.

 Tennis star Serena Williams, a friend who attended Harry and Meghan’s wedding, said on Twitter that the duchess’s words “illustrate the pain and cruelty she’s experienced.”